seam/ticket-monster/README.md

   `scp target/ticket-monster-war.zip ticketmonster:`

-Next, we need to unzip this into the JBoss AS deploy directory.
-Having ssh'd to the machine:
+Next, we need to unzip this and move it into the JBoss AS deploy directory.
+Having ssh'd to the
+machine:

-  `unzip ticket-monster-war.zip -d /opt/jboss-eap-5.1.0.Beta/jboss-as/server/default/deploy/`
+  `unzip ticket-monster-war.zip -d /tmp/ticketmonster
+   mv /tmp/ticketmonster /opt/jboss-eap-5.1.0.Beta/jboss-as/server/default/deploy/`

 And then, check to see whether the app has started: